-FSANZ will apply a basic communication strategy to Application A1004.
-This will involve advertising in the national press the availability of the Assessment Report for public comment, which gives people without access to the internet a chance to participate in the process, as well as making the reports available on the FSANZ website.
+FSANZ has applied a basic communication strategy to Application A1004.
+This involved advertising in the national press the availability of the Assessment Report for public comment, which gave people without access to the internet a chance to participate in the process, as well as making the reports available on the FSANZ website.

-The Applicant, individuals and organisations making submissions to this Application will be notified at each stage of the Application.
-If the FSANZ Board approves the draft variation to the Code, FSANZ will notify its decision to the Ministerial Council.
-The Applicant and stakeholders, including the public, will be notified of the gazetted changes to the Code in the national press and on the FSANZ website.
+The Applicant, individuals and organisations making submissions to this Application have been notified at each stage of the Application.
+FSANZ will notify the Board's approval of the draft variation to the Ministerial Council.
+The Applicant and stakeholders, including the public generally, will be notified of the gazetted changes to the Code in the national press and on the FSANZ website.